NomadShen/ZKCEC/README.md

 ```bash
 unzip -o full_benchmark.zip -d input
 ```
 and check the designs in `input/design.f`.
-You can exclude the evaluation of some designs by removing them from the filelist.
+All listed designs in `design.f` will be evaluated later on.
+You can exclude the evaluation of some designs by removing them from this filelist.

 (Note that the evaluation of `mult_6x6`, `gfmul_8x8`, `sbox_aes`, and `sbox_sm4` could take hours.)